inery-blockchain/inery-testnet-faucet-tasks/README.md

 ## Tutorial RPC API push transaction

-Before you can run your code and call the valued contract function, you need to finish Task 3 in your Account.
+Before you can run the code and call the valued contract function, you need to finish Task 3 in your Account.
 To check if you have your CRUD Smart Contract on your account.

 ```